 Beate holds a B.A. in Elementary Education, has taught 2nd, 3rd, and 4th grades, and has tutored 2nd through 10th graders.
 She works with neuromotor readiness training and auditory remediation in private practice primarily during the summer.
 Her philosophy is that it is imperative as a Special Education teacher to understand the developmental background of the whole child in order to meet children where they are in the developmental process.
 When intervention strategies are applied in the most appropriate order, helping children is quicker, more effective, and longer lasting.
 Holistic methods alone, however, are not sufficient enough by themselves when a child has to catch up academically, and so it is also crucial to apply the most effective academic intervention strategies to help children close the academic achievement gap they face in the classroom.

-Jena started working in Jefferson County school district in December of 2002 as an elementary assistant.
-She wanted to learn more about being a teacher, specifically in the area of special education for reading, and began by taking classes at Red Rocks Community College as part of their para to educator program.
-She also started taking any training that was available through the district in reading/writing intervention.
-After Jena graduated from the “Rock,” she transferred into the Teacher Education program at Regis University.
-Her main goal in continuing her education was to learn to help her students to become better readers and writers.
-She has never wanted to be a classroom teacher, as she enjoys so much working with small groups of students as an Interventionist.
+I started working in Jefferson County school district in December of 2002 as an elementary assistant.
+I wanted to learn more about being a teacher, specifically in the area of special education for reading, and began by taking classes at Red Rocks Community College as part of their para to educator program.
+I also started taking any training that was available through the district in reading/writing intervention.
+I eventually transferred into the Teacher Education program at Regis University.
+My main goal in education has always been to learn to help my students to become better readers and writers.

-Jena has taken multiple trainings through the school district and on her own in the remediation of reading difficulties, which includes the Wilson Reading System; Fundations; Text Savvy, a comprehension program; Remedial Reading and Linguist Remedies beginning through advanced; programs for at risk children with specific reading and writing difficulties, such as dyslexia; Read Naturally, a research-based reading fluency and comprehension program; Teaching Reading and Writing K-6th grades; Developing Metacognitive Skills; DRA2 assessment; and DIBELs.
-She also took the Jefferson County training for Elementary Cognitive Coaching in 2009.
-Last year she was able to attend the training with Integrated Listening Systems (ILS), an auditory processing remediation tool, and was trained in F.A.S.T., a systematic phonics-based program.
-She also trained in using Every Child a Writer, a K-12 writing program.
+I have taken multiple trainings through the school district and on my own in the remediation of reading difficulties, which includes the Wilson Reading System; Fundations; Text Savvy, a comprehension program; Remedial Reading and Linguist Remedies beginning through advanced dealing with specific reading and writing difficulties, such as dyslexia; Read Naturally, a research-based reading fluency and comprehension program; Teaching Reading and Writing K-6th grades; Developing Metacognitive Skills; DRA2 assessment; and DIBELs.
+I also took the Jefferson County training for Elementary Cognitive Coaching in 2009.
+A couple of years ago I was able to attend the training with Integrated Listening Systems (ILS), an auditory processing remediation tool, and was also trained in F.A.S.T., a systematic phonics-based program.
+I additionally trained in using Every Child a Writer, a K-12 writing program.
 This summer I received an additional training with Read Naturally.

-Jena started working at Mountain Phoenix in August of 2012 as an Interventionist, the second year that the school was in Wheat Ridge.
-She has enjoyed learning about the Waldorf method through a variety of books, on line reading, and MPCS's team of great teachers.
-She feels very fortunate to have found such an interesting place to work.
+I started working at Mountain Phoenix in August of 2012 as an Interventionist, the second year that the school was in Wheat Ridge.
+This starts my 18 year in Jefferson County and I feel very fortunate to have found such an interesting place to work.